 Definitely much less intrusive than the stock antenna.
 I did not “notice” any loss of reception.
 Not saying there was not any, just none that I noticed.
 We road up through Waverly, Surry, and Smithfield and I had no issues with picking up the stations I normally listen to.
 It seems to work fine and looks great.

 Monday while Sandy and I were out riding my new LED turn signals from Rogue Rider Industries (RRI) were delivered.
 It was a bit of a surprise to find them on the front porch when we got home with Monday being a holiday and all.

 There are a lot of LED turn signals out there, and I did a lot of looking around.
-I decided on the Rogue Rider Industries Black Label Sigz based on the reviews and the cost/value.
+Originally I was planning to use Custom Dynamics ProBEAM LED Turn Signal Conversion Kit but I decided on the Rogue Rider Industries Black Label Sigz based on the reviews and the cost/value.
 From RRI you can order just the lights or they will match them up with lenses, I went with the smoked lenses.
-RRI also offers a military/veterans discount, check out their Military Support page for details.
+RRI also offers a military/veterans discount, if you are a vet check out their Military Support page for details.

 The instructions that were included with the RRI lights were well written and easy to follow.
 The Black Label Sigz are plug and play, just remove the lenses, remove the 1157 bulb, install the Sigz LED in the stock socket, and replace the lenses.